patters-match/CIV2macOS/README.md

-# How to run Civilization II Multiplayer Gold Edition on macOS in 2025
+# How to run Civilization II on macOS in 2025

 ![CIV2 macOS gameplay](images/civ2.png)